Additional Learning Support

 Examinations and Assessments

-If you have previously had and / or believe that you are entitled to examination arrangements, such as extra time, reader or scribe etc., you should speak to your Teacher and / or contact Additional Learning Support.
+If you have previously had and / or believe that you are entitled to examination arrangements, such as extra time, reader or scribe etc. please discuss this with your tutor to see if a referral is needed for similar arrangements at college.
 If you have been provided by the school a copy of the Form 8 evidence of access arrangements please bring that in.

-Awarding bodies have clear guidelines about the arrangements that can be awarded and the evidence needed to put these in place.
+Awarding bodies have clear guidelines about the arrangements that can be provided and the evidence needed to put these in place.

 Buildings and Accommodation

 Please contact us to discuss where you would like to study, so that we can advise you of its facilities and, if appropriate, arrange an accessibility visit with you.
 The sites have been audited to make sure they comply with the Equality Act 2010 and there is an on-going programme of improvements to address issues.
-At present, there is limited access to the upper floors of the A Level Centre, Eastbourne.
+At present, there is limited access to the upper floors of the A Level Centre, Eastbourne and personal care rooms are under development in Eastbourne and Lewes.

 Complaints and Appeals